 - Canonical URLs, sitemap, robots, and structured data should point to the approved Folium `.com` domain.

-- Known limits should be named clearly so proof creates confidence and caution at the same time.
+- Known limits should be named clearly so records create confidence and caution at the same time.

 Boundary statement

-Strong proof is honest about the line between a public artifact and a production implementation.
-This packet protects Folium and the buyer by keeping that line visible.
+Strong review is honest about the line between a public example and a production implementation.
+This PDF protects Folium and the buyer by keeping that line visible.

 No live customer data

-The public proof does not collect, display, or depend on real customer records, production files, private documents, or regulated data.
+The public experience does not collect, display, or depend on real customer records, production files, private documents, or regulated data.

 No hidden production AI claim